Are you sure you want to read this…?

 First and foremost, I’m from New York.
 (Note: NOT.
 NEW.
 JERSEY.)
 I feel it pertinent to point that out.
 If you ever feel like anything I say is common sense (or should be…), then now you know why.
 (I really need to create that test.
 A common sense test, that is.
 Bet you’d fail it.)

-Second, I’m the one behind the Twitter account.
-Mike can handle the Facebook group all he wants; I’ll stick to Twitter.
+Second, I’m the one behind the Twitter account (oh, and Instagram, too).
+Mike can handle the Facebook group all he wants; I’ll stick to Twitter (and Instagram).

 Next, ah hell, no more lists.
 Born and raised in Brooklyn, NY.
 Have been in VA since April, 2008.
 Back in the day (read: October 2015), I found a deal for the first escape room we tried and I’ve been hooked since.
-I’ve done a few in NJ that have yet to hit the blog (I’m working on it…) that haven’t been as good as the ones in the DMV (oh well) and always looking for more.
+I’ve done a few in NJ that are slowly hitting the blog (I’m working on it…) that haven’t been as good as the ones in the DMV (oh well) and always looking for more.

 I’m a gamer at heart, so Escape Rooms are pretty much right up my alley (interactive, LIVE game?
 HELL YES).
 If you’ve been to Disney in Orlando, they used to have “Disney Quest” which was a giant frickin’ arcade with two floors of virtual reality games.
 It was awesome.
 My sister and I pretty much owned the machines in there.
 I’ll have to get back to the Music hotel and see if my QuickDraw record is still standing.

 So, while some people may call this an addiction, I call it an obsession and I have no intent on slowing down.
-Don’t bother calling me any help; I don’t need an intervention.
+Don’t bother calling me any help; I neither need nor want it (unless you’re offering to help escape a room; then sure).
 What I would like, however, is boatloads of money.
 So, if you can make that happen, then email me.
 For sure.
 Or let’s just do an escape room together.
 That’s a start.

 By the way, SHARE THE BLOG!